name Bramah comes from when the family resided in Bramhall in Greater Manchester. Bromale

 Early Notables of the Bramah family (pre 1700)

-Another 46 words (3 lines of text) are included under the topic Early Bramah Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was born in Pontefract...
+Another 37 words (3 lines of text) are included under the topic Early Bramah Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bramah family to the New World and Oceana